guillaumegete/macostimezonesetup/README.md

 # Icon

-I designed icons with SFSymbol to customize your Self Service policy.
+I added icons created with SFSymbol to customize your Self Service policy.
 Feel free to use any of them according to your region.